-For the reactivation process to take place, exposure times varying from a few minutes to several hours are needed, depending on the organism, with light between the wavelengths 310 to 480 nm.
+Before the reactivation process starts and takes place, exposure times varying from a few minutes to several hours are needed, depending on the type of organism, with light between the wavelengths 310 to 480 nm.
 It is likely that the repair systems in micro-organisms are so efficient that, below the lethal UV dose, the potentially lethal effects of virtually all UV damage are avoided.
 As already mentioned, all known types of molecular repair process act upon the DNA because it is the most important molecule within micro-organisms.
 About 90% of the pyrimidine lesions (thymine dimers) caused by 254 nm UV irradiation can be repaired by active enzymes.

 In studies of survival kinetics using biological materials, fluence rate - that is, the amount of UV energy (mW/cm2) absorbed - is often considered to be less important for disinfection than the UV fluence (UV dose) - the total number of photons (mJ/cm2) absorbed.
 The low fluence rate of low pressure lamps should therefore produce the same UV dose as the high fluence rate of medium pressure lamps, as long as the exposure time is increased by the appropriate factor.
-This is correct from a photochemical point of view.
-The extent and nature of the damage caused should depend only on the UV fluence (UV dose), which is a product of fluence rate and exposure time as stated by the Bunsen-Roscoe reciprocity law:
+This is correct from a photochemical and UV dosecalculation point of view.
+The extent and nature of the damage caused, should depend only on the UV fluence (UV dose), which is a product of fluence rate and exposure time as stated by the Bunsen-Roscoe reciprocity law:

-UV fluence (mWs/cm2) = UV fluence rate (mW/cm2) x time (sec) (1)
+UV fluence $(mWs/cm^2) = UV$ fluence rate $(mW/cm^2) \times time$ (sec) (1)

 However, since the effectiveness of UV disinfection depends not only on photochemical reactions but also on biological processes (namely repair), it has been concluded (Harm, 1980) that the Bunsen-Roscoe law may not actually apply here.
-UV fluence rate seems to play a very important role.
+UV fluence rate (UV intensity) seems to play a very and/or more important role.